bakonaanlong/FInancial-Investment-Analysis/README.md

 TECHNOLOGIES USED

-- Google Sheets for Cleaning and Preprocessing
+- Google Sheets for Cleaning and Preprocessing the data
 - My Brain for brainstorming
 - Google Looker Studio for Visualization